snyk-playground/cx-tools/project-collections/README.md

 # Collections
-## Build Collections
+## Build Collection
-A that creates a collection and/or adds tagged projects to it.
+A script that creates a collection and/or adds tagged projects to it.

 ## Use Case
 Collections allow snyk projects within a given organisation to be viewed through a single pane of glass.
 Projects may